 What's the best way to stay disease-free?
-Prevent infections from happening in the first place.
-You can prevent infection through simple tactics, such as regular hand-washing, vaccinations and appropriate medications.
+Prevent infections.
+You can prevent many infections and avoid spreading infections through simple tactics such as these:

 - Hand-washing.
 Often overlooked, hand-washing is one of the easiest and most effective ways to protect yourself from germs and most infections.
-Wash your hands thoroughly before preparing or eating food, after coughing or sneezing, after changing a diaper, and after using the toilet.
-When soap and water aren't readily available, alcohol-based hand-sanitizing gels can offer protection.
+Wash your hands with soap and water for at least 20 seconds.
+Wash your hands before preparing or eating food, after coughing or sneezing, after changing a diaper, and after using the toilet.
+When soap and water aren't available, alcohol-based hand-sanitizing gels with at least 60% alcohol can offer protection.

 - Vaccines.
 Vaccination is your best line of defense for certain diseases.
-As researchers understand more about what causes disease, the list of vaccine-preventable diseases continues to grow.
-Many vaccines are given in childhood, but adults still need to be routinely vaccinated to prevent some illnesses, such as tetanus and influenza.
+As researchers understand more about what causes disease, the number of diseases that can be prevented by vaccines continues to grow.
+Many vaccines are given in childhood.
+But adults still need vaccines to prevent some illnesses, such as tetanus, influenza and COVID-19.

 - Medicines.
-Some medicines offer short-term protection from particular germs.
-For example, taking an anti-parasitic medication might keep you from contracting malaria if you travel to or live in an area where your risk is high.
+Some medicines offer short-term protection from certain germs.
+For example, taking an anti-parasitic medication might keep you from becoming infected with malaria if you travel to or live in a high-risk area.

 When to seek medical care

-You should seek medical care if you suspect that you have an infection and you have experienced any of the following:
+Seek medical care if you suspect that you have an infection and you have experienced: